 Platelet-rich Plasma or PRP injections for joints and tendons are becoming more popular.
-They form part of the new field of regenerative medicine for use in joints and tendons to reduce pain and encourage healing.
+They form part of the new field of regenerative medicine, used in joints and tendons to reduce pain and promote healing.
 But is there evidence that PRP therapy works for conditions such as arthritis and tendonitis?

 What is Platelet-rich Plasma?

-In summary, platelet-rich plasma, or plasma therapy, is a blood sample with a concentration of platelets greater than whole blood.
+In summary, platelet-rich plasma, or plasma therapy, is a blood sample with a concentration of platelets greater than that of whole blood.

-Platelet-rich plasma, or PRP, comes from whole blood.
+Platelet-rich plasma (PRP) is derived from whole blood.
 We obtain blood from a vein in the patient’s arm.
-The blood spinning forms different layers: red, white, and plasma.
+The blood spins into different layers: red, white, and plasma.
 The plasma component contains high platelets and is separated and injected into joints or tendons.
 First, red and white cells are removed.
 Next, we remove the red cells as we know that these red cells break down cartilage and stimulate inflammation – an effect we don’t want.

-In general, different PRP or plasma systems produce different concentrations of platelets.
-For example, some PRP systems have platelet concentrations above 1.5X whole blood.
-However, other methods can have greater than 5X absolute blood platelet concentrations.
-We don’t know whether a higher concentration of platelets has a more significant effect.
+In general, different PRP or plasma systems yield different platelet concentrations.
+For example, some PRP systems have platelet concentrations above 1.5X the concentration in whole blood.
+However, other methods can produce an absolute blood platelet concentration greater than 5Xs.
+We don’t know whether higher platelet concentrations have a more significant effect, but recent evidence suggests that higher is better.

 Is a higher concentration or platelet count better?

 Some practitioners state that a higher concentration or platelet count is more effective than a lower one.
 However, the evidence for greater effectiveness is questionable.
-One study suggested 10 billion platelets were required for a better effect.
+One study suggested that 10 billion platelets were required for better efficacy.
 However, this particular study is flawed.
-On the contrary, multiple cohort studies reveal that people with moderate platelet counts do better than those with higher ones.
-Until further studies, we recommend a total count of 4-5 million platelets for osteoarthritis in 2-3 injection doses.
+Until we have further studies, we recommend aiming for a higher platelet concentration and dose in a single or multiple injections.

 What is the difference between leucocyte-poor vs. leucocyte-rich PRP?

 Some PRP systems are a little more complicated and increase the concentration of platelets and white cells (leukocytes).
-Generally, these systems need more blood (50mls) and repeated spins.
+Generally, these systems require more blood (50 mL) and repeated spins.
 Some of these systems include N-stride PRP.

 Recent evidence suggests that leucocyte-poor is better for arthritis but leucocyte-rich for tendonitis.
 For example, a recent study found that leukocyte-poor PRP has fewer side effects but is as effective as leucocyte-rich PRP.
 Conversely, leucocyte-rich PRP is more effective in hip tendonitis or greater trochanteric syndrome.

 We don’t know the answer yet.
-However, many studies analyze the effects of PRP on cells and tissue in a lab.
+However, many studies analyse the effects of PRP on cells and tissue in a lab.
 Platelets are essential cells that control clotting.
 They contain a high concentration of growth factors.
 These growth factors influence inflammation and healing.
 Injecting plasma therapy into a joint or tendon releases growth factors that improve the local environment.
-Ultimately, this leads to a lower level of pain and tissue healing.
+Ultimately, this leads to lower pain levels and faster tissue healing.

-According to NICE – a body in the UK that assesses treatments – PRP reduces pain and potentially delays the need for a knee replacement.
+According to NIC, a UK body that assesses treatment, PRP reduces pain and may delay the need for a knee replacement.

 We don’t think so.
 There is no evidence that any plasma therapy injection can regenerate tissue.
 However, ongoing studies are looking at this question.
 Ultimately, the pain-killing effects of PRP are due to a better environment of the joint or tendon rather than tissue regeneration.